chembl/surechembl-data-client/README.md

 extra annotations are found for a given chemical, e.g. due to delayed image processing.
 Integrity errors are currently discarded in this case, so some document/chemical annotation counts may be out of date; however this only happens in a small fraction of cases when processing supplementary data.

-**Re-loading of existing data should be avoided for the back file**, instead, it's recommended that the database is cleared and re-loaded.

 ## Warnings